 It’s where you order a shot of ginginha for 1 euro from the living room of a larger than life lady in a leopard moo moo after a long day exploring the city.

-It’s where you should go with someone that you love as it’s here you can find some of the best miradouros and most romantic alleyways in all of Lisbon.
+It’s where you should go with someone who you love as it’s here you can find some of the best miradouros and most romantic alleyways in all of Lisbon.